TMJ & Bruxism Therapy – Kernersville, NC

 Jaw pain can range from mild and fleeting to chronic, intense, and disruptive discomfort that gets in the way of eating and speaking.
 Persistent jaw pain may be caused by TMD, or temporomandibular dysfunction, and its associated condition nighttime teeth grinding (bruxism).
-Dr. Zack Walker, your dentist in Kernersville, treats both of these painful problems -- keep reading to find out how.
+Dr. Zack Walker offers both TMJ and bruxism therapy in Kernersville, NC -- keep reading to find out how.

 What Is TMJ/TMD?